codersachin26/chillflix/README.md

-# chillflix
+## chillflix
-this is a online movies and web series streaming &amp; downloading platform
+# it is a online movies and web series streaming &amp; downloading platform